Skip to main content

 • Able to walk continuously for 1 mile at a moderate pace over uneven terrain unassisted while carrying a small daypack weighing 10 – 15 lbs.

-Aerial Challenge and Zip-Line Activities
+Aerial Trekking and Zip-Line Activities

 • Able to wear all safety equipment as instructed.